chromium/chromium/docs/infra/new_builder.md

 Each console has a corresponding `.star` file that defines the console.

-A typical chromium builder should be added to one or two consoles at most: one corresponding to its master, and possibly the main console.
+A typical chromium builder should be added to one or two consoles at most: one corresponding to its builder group, and possibly the main console.

 ##### CI builders